rachel-mey1983/IS201-TP01/####TP01README####.txt

 In the U.S., the University is required by Title IX of the Education Amendments of 1972 to ensure that all of its education programs and activities do not discriminate on the basis of sex/gender.
 Sex include sex, sex stereotypes, gender identity, gender expression, sexual orientation, and pregnancy or parenting status.
 Sexual harassment, sexual assault, dating and domestic violence, and stalking are forms of sex discrimination, which are prohibited under Title IX and by CityU policy.
 CityU also prohibits retaliation against any person opposing discrimination or participating in any discrimination investigation or complaint process internal or external to the institution.
 Questions regarding Title IX, including its application and/or concerns about noncompliance, should be directed to the Title IX Coordinator.
 For more information visit Title IX Policy and Contact Information.

 Religious Accommodations
 CityU has a policy for accommodation of student absences or significant hardship due to reasons of faith or conscience, or for organized religious activities.
-The University’s policy, including more information about how to request an accommodation, is available in the University Catalog and on the.cityu.edu student portal.
+The University’s policy, including more information about how to request an accommodation, is available in the University Catalog and on the my.cityu.edu student portal.
 Accommodations must be requested by the 20% mark of this course (e.g. day 14 of a ten-week course, day 7 of a 5-week course) using the Religious Accommodations Request Form found on the student dashboard in the my.cityu.edu student portal.

 Academic Integrity